VMM-365: The Global War on Terror

 Following the September 11, 2001 attacks, the Blue Knights prepared for immediate departure.
-The 26th MEU set sail September 20.
+The 26th MEU set sail 20 September.
 The MEU transited to a position off the coast of Pakistan to begin combat operations in support of Operation Enduring Freedom.
 HMM-365(REIN), in concert with HMM-163(REIN), launched 6 CH-53Es to secure Camp Rhino, nearly 800 nmi inland.
 After securing both Camp Rhino and Kandahar Airport deep in Afghanistan, the Blue Knights supported coalition forces conducting raids against the Taliban from December 2001 to February 2002.
 In March, the ARG transited to the Red Sea for a potential NEO in Yemen and to support Vice President Dick Cheney’s visit to the region.

 In January 2003, the Blue Knights prepared for deployment to Ali Al Salem Airbase, Kuwait in support of Operation Iraqi Freedom (OIF).
-OIF began on March 20, with HMM-365 leading the TRAP Team effort for the initial heliborne raids on the crucial Al Faw Peninsula.
-From March 20 until May 1, the squadron provided CASEVAC and assault support to I Marine Expeditionary Force (I MEF), the 24th MEU, the 15th MEU, Task Force Tarawa, and United Nations forces.
+OIF began on 20 March, with HMM-365 leading the TRAP Team effort for the initial heliborne raids on the crucial Al Faw Peninsula.
+From 20 March until 1 May, the squadron provided CASEVAC and assault support to I Marine Expeditionary Force (I MEF), the 24th MEU, the 15th MEU, Task Force Tarawa, and United Nations forces.
 Blue Knight crews flew multiple raids and recon inserts as ground forces maneuvered north towards Baghdad.
 Due to the expeditious nature of I MEF's battle rhythm, section detachments were configured into combat crews and pushed forward with coalition forces in order to provide 24-hour support.
 Blue Knight aircrews flew 200 to 300 mi missions across the Kuwaiti border, into Iraq, to conduct relief operations with other sections for up to a week at a time.
 The squadron supported I MEF operations from Ali Al Salem until mid-April when it re-deployed itself in a single day to Jalibah FOB, Iraq where it rejoined MAG-29.
-The squadron conducted flight operations from Iraq until May 10, when the squadron embarked aboard USS Kearsarge.
+The squadron conducted flight operations from Iraq until 10 May, when the squadron embarked aboard USS Kearsarge.
 After supporting the President's visit to Egypt and Jordan, the USS Kearsarge transited to Liberia for possible NEO operations.
-The Blue Knights returned to New River on June 28, 2003.
+The Blue Knights returned to New River on 28 June 2003.

-On August 7, 2004, HMM-365's main body departed New River, NC for Al Asad Air Base, Iraq.
-On August 21, the squadron assumed the assault support mission from HMM-261.
+On 7 August 2004, HMM-365's main body departed New River, NC for Al Asad Air Base, Iraq.
+On 21 August, the squadron assumed the assault support mission from HMM-261.

-On November 25, the Blue Knights flew the Secretary of the Navy, the honorable Gordon R. England.
-On the 13th and 14 December the squadron flew the Commandant of the Marine Corps, General Michael Hagee, to Al Taqaddum and Fallujah.
-On February 23, 2005, HMM-365 returned to CONUS after flying more than 3,961 combat hours, 2,404 sorties, 11,162 passengers, and 748,496 pounds of cargo without the loss of aircraft or personnel.
+On 25 November, the Blue Knights flew the Secretary of the Navy, the honorable Gordon R. England.
+On 13 and 14 December the squadron flew the Commandant of the Marine Corps, General Michael Hagee, to Al Taqaddum and Fallujah.
+On 23 February 2005, HMM-365 returned to CONUS after flying more than 3,961 combat hours, 2,404 sorties, 11,162 passengers, and 748,496 pounds of cargo without the loss of aircraft or personnel.